Alex888666/TherapyRepo/README.md

 In case you are not in the medical robotics laboratory or the computers are no longer there you should have a computer with Ubuntu 18.04 LTS installed, also you need ROS 1 (Melodic).

+In case you are in the robotics laboratory you need to setup an ethernet connection with the IT Desk Help Department.

 ### Setup of the Robot

 You need to install the franka-emika robot package for the use of the robot.
 This is **vital**.
-Since their software is licensed, we only have the copies that are installed on the computers. **Don't erase them or try to modify the installation.** Also it must be noted that Franka-emika robotics has discontinnued this model of the robot and acquiaring pieces of the robot or software is going to be extremly complicated.
+Since their software is licensed, we only have the copies that are installed on the computers. **Don't erase them or try to modify them.** Also it must be noted that Franka-Emika robotics has discontinnued this model of the robot and acquiaring pieces or software is going to be extremly complicated.
 Please bear that in mind.